msm-amit-regmi/3D-Navi/README.md

 ## GitHub Workflows

-This repository includes two GitHub workflows:
+This repository includes three GitHub workflows:

 1. **Pull Request Check**: Automatically checks if the application is running and endpoints are reachable when a pull request is created or updated.

 2. **Docker Build and Push**: Automatically builds a Docker image and pushes it to the GitHub Container Registry when changes are pushed to the main branch.

+3. **Deploy to AWS Server**: Automatically deploys the application to an AWS server if the Docker build workflow completes successfully.
+This workflow uses GitHub environment variables for AWS server credentials.

 To use the Docker image from GitHub Container Registry: